AyushJainAJ/Android_ND_P6_GoUbiquitous/README.md

 ##Udacity Android Nanodegree program
 ###Project 6

-An application developed to communicate and display weather details between a mobile device and an Android wearable device.
+An application developed to communicate and display weather details simultaneously on a mobile device and an Android wearable device.

 To use: